Vincit/objection.js/doc/api/types/README.md

 #### castType()

-Give custom type to which referenced value is casted to.
+Give custom type to which referenced value is cast to.

 **DEPRECATED:** Use `castTo` instead. `castType` Will be removed in 2.0.